DentalGrant/99denturesgrant/_posts/99dentures-fit-budget.md

 ## Care and Maintenance of Dentures

 To ensure your dentures' longevity and optimal condition, it's crucial to establish a proper care routine and regularly visit your dentist for adjustments or repairs.
-For those who might be struggling with the costs, there are programs that offer [free dentures to qualifying seniors](../_posts/dentures-seniors.md), ensuring everyone has access to this essential dental solution.
+For those who might be struggling with the costs, there are programs that offer ensuring everyone has access to this essential dental solution.

 Dentures require daily cleaning to remove food particles and plaque.
 Use a soft-bristle toothbrush and mild denture cleaner to gently brush your dentures, taking care not to damage them.
 Avoid using harsh abrasives or toothpaste, as they can scratch the surface of your dentures.